The John J. “Jack” Simmerling Gallery of Prairie Avenue History

 Donate to the Simmerling Gallery

-Glessner House Museum is currently fundraising to expand the Simmerling Gallery by building out a permanent location over our coach house.
+Glessner House is currently fundraising to expand the Simmerling Gallery by building out a permanent location over our coach house.
 Please consider a donation to this important project to share Jack's legacy and the history of Prairie Avenue with generations to come.